Current accounts vs savings accounts

 Should I open both current accounts and savings accounts?

-Many people have both current accounts and savings accounts.
+Yes, many people have both current accounts and savings accounts.
 Current accounts provide a convenient way to pay for everyday necessities such as shopping and bills.
-You won’t usually earn interest on your deposits, but your money is easily accessed and easier to spend.
+You won’t usually earn much interest on your funds in a current account, but your money is easily accessed and easier to spend.

 Opening a savings account allows you to commit a portion of your money and build up your savings according to your savings goals, whether that’s saving for a rainy day, saving for retirement, or saving for a special event.